7 Strategies for Recruiting Adult Learners and Non-Traditional Students

 From a marketing perspective, recognizing and considering these negative emotions is critical.
 Here are some implications to consider:

-Ensure your marketing materials have a warm, open, and inviting tone.
+Ensure your marketing materials have a warm, open, and inviting tone – Champlain College uses more familiar language such as "paying for school" rather than "financial aid"

 Watch out for intimidating processes — applications, request information forms, or financial aid information.
 Make everything simple and accessible.

 Consider low stakes entry points.
-Some schools host wine and cheese open houses to offer a non-threatening environment to engage these prospects.
+Some schools (before COVID) hosted wine and cheese open houses to offer a non-threatening environment to engage these prospects.

 Use calls to action that push for personal interactions with supportive admissions staff.